You Need to Know these Instant Gas Hot Water Problems

 If your instant hot water system is producing less hot water or you’ve got low pressure water, there are a couple of potential causes for this.

-It might be caused by the cold inlet strainer valve being blocked which can reduce the amount of water or water pressure coming from your instant water heater.
+It might be caused by the cold inlet strainer valve being blocked.
+This can reduce the amount of water or water pressure coming from your instant water heater.
 This valve filters water being pumped into your water heater so debris and rust can’t enter it.
 A broken or faulty thermostat can also cause this problem.

 Here at Metropolitan Plumbing, we work with this type of gas hot water system on a daily basis.
-No matter what your problem is, we’ll be able to identify and solve it to get your hot water back up in no time.
+No matter what your problem is, whether it’s with the flow sensor, gas valve meter or another component, we’ll be able to identify and solve it to get your hot water back up in no time.

 For an instant gas hot water system expert, call Metropolitan Plumbing and we’ll have someone at your door today!